 20 Ways to Improve Your Electronic Keyboard Playing Skills

-The modern electronic keyboard, or music keyboard, is a technological and musical marvel.
-A compact delight enabling anyone to instantly be a full orchestra, a jazz quartet, or a rock band.
+The modern electronic keyboard, or music keyboard, is a technological marvel.
+A compact delight that enables anyone to instantly be a full orchestra, a jazz quartet, or a rock band.
 That said, playing the keyboard well is not quite as easy as pressing a key and a few buttons.
-If you’re struggling, here are 20 tips to help you master this modern music instrument.
+If you’re struggling, here are 20 tips to help you master this modern music instrument and to become a better keyboard player.

 20 Ways to Improve Keyboard Playing Skills